Chris Buck (photographer): Books

 In 2012 Buck's first monograph, Presence: The Invisible Portrait was released by German publisher Kehrer Verlag.
 Presence features 50 portraits in which the celebrity subjects are fully hiding, and therefore are not visible in the photographs.
 The book garnered press coverage worldwide, as well as receiving some awards.

 In early 2017 Buck published Uneasy: Chris Buck Portraits 1986-2016, a monograph of his celebrity pictures, with 338 portraits and 129 stories behind the pictures.
 There is also an introduction by Sheila Heti.
 Press attention included GQ, People, CBC and New York magazine.

 In 2021, Buck published Gentlemen's Club: Partners of Exotic Dancers, a collection of forty photo sittings and interviews exploring the relationships of these workers.
 The book received press coverage from The New Yorker, The New York Times and Refinery29.

 Awards and exhibitions

-His awards include the Arnold Newman Prize for his portraiture, PDN's Notable Books 2012 and German Book Award 2013 Selected Title for his book Presence, and Luerzer's Archive 200 Best Ad Photographers (2012/2013 and 2014/2015).
-His work has appeared in: American Photography (40 times), Photo District News Photo Annual (22 times), and the Communication Arts Photography Annual (13 times).
+His awards include the Arnold Newman Prize for his portraiture, Ryerson University's Visionary Award (wall of fame at The Creative School), PDN's Notable Books 2012 and German Book Award 2013 Selected Title for his book Presence, and Luerzer's Archive 200 Best Ad Photographers (2012/2013 and 2014/2015).
+His work has appeared in: American Photography (50 times), Photo District News Photo Annual (22 times), and the Communication Arts Photography Annual (13 times).